Phase6/lexplore/README.md

 lexplore
 ========

-Dictionary utility for Android.
-This app interfaces with three different dictionary APIs (Merriam-Webster, Urban Dictionary, Wikisaurus), and then generates formated results on one screen.
+This is a dictionary utility for Android.
+It interfaces with three different dictionary APIs (Merriam-Webster, Urban Dictionary, Wikisaurus), and then generates formated results on one screen.